dssheldon/pands-project-sds/README.md

 I used the subplot_adjust method to adjust the top of the plot, as initially, the title of the plot was not appearing where it should and therefore did not apply the tight_layout() method to this plot.

-I set the title for the plot and used savefig to save the plot as a png file.
+I added  "super title" for the entire figure using the suptitle() menthod.
+I used savefig to save the plot as a png file.

 ##### Box Plots and Violin Plots